Tilts

 February 19, 1999: Solly Lew sold his private 84.2 million Coles Myer shares, or 7.3%, through JB Were at $8.38 a share for a gross $705 million and retained a 57 million shares or 4.9% through Premier Investments.
 This sale remains the best retail investment exit of his career.

-November 2002: Solomon Lew was voted off the Coles Myer board after a big proxy campaign which culminated in a huge AGM at the National Tennis Centre where he was defeated.
+November 2002: Solomon Lew was voted off the Coles Myer board after a big proxy campaign which culminated in a huge AGM at the National Tennis Centre in Melbourne where he was defeated.
 His close ally Mark Leibler also exited.

 March 2006: Coles Myer sold Myer to private equity firm TPG and the Myer family for $1.4 billion with Bill Wavish to be executive chair after Dawn Robertson decided to quit - see announcement.